- Location: Kanchipuram, Nr.Chennai, Tamil Nadu, India.

 Devotees came to this temple to get rid of Thirumana Dhosam, and Puthira Dosham and to achieve success in their business.

 Devotees visit this temple to seek fulfillment of the following:-

 - For wealth and prosperity

-- A long period of time back, there was a devotee identified as ‘Mookan’ who was silent went to the holy temple and offered worships to the deity for the speech.
+- A long period of time back, there was a devotee identified as ‘Mookan’ who was silent and went to the holy temple and offered worship to the deity for the speech.
 The deity was amazed and blessed him with speech and intellect to make poems.
-He was really satisfied and created around 500 poems praising the goddess about her charm and elegance; these poems are called “Mookapanchasathi.”.
+He was really satisfied and created around 500 poems praising the goddess for her charm and elegance; these poems are called “Mookapanchasathi.”.